BND Hamburger Icon

 What is a payroll schedule?

 Your payroll schedule describes the frequency with which you pay your employees.
-For example, if you pay your employees twice per month, your payroll schedule is semimonthly (sometimes called “bimonthly,” though this is a misnomer when it comes to payroll, as it means “every other month”).
+For example, if you pay your employees twice per month, your payroll schedule is semimonthly (sometimes called “bimonthly,” although this is a misnomer when it comes to payroll as it means “every other month”).

 What are the types of payroll schedules?

-There are four primary types of payroll schedules: weekly, biweekly, semimonthly and monthly.
+There are four primary types of payroll schedules that have different yearly pay periods: Weekly, biweekly, semimonthly and monthly.

 1. Weekly: On a weekly payroll schedule, you’ll pay your employees every week, typically on the same day of the week every time.
 You’ll process payroll 52 times per year and issue each employee 52 paychecks over the year.